Anilkumar-Shrestha/restassured-api-automation-framework/Readme.md

 # REST ASSURED - API automation framework

-This project is created for simple RestAssured API framework so that anyone can download/fork to use with below details:
+This project offers a robust RestAssured API framework designed with an efficient and scalable folder structure.
+It is tailored to enhance reusability and maintainability, making it easy to add new test cases without the hassle of framework setup and maintenance.
+Users can quickly fork or download the project and begin writing and executing tests with minimal configuration.

 ### Frameworks Technology used:
 * [Java](https://www.java.com/en/) - programming language